 The most popular area for kayaking at Point Reyes National Seashore is on Tomales Bay.
 Tomales Bay is a 24-kilometer (15-mile) long, 2645-hectare (6780-acre) tidal water body located in rural west Marin County, California.
 It is the largest unspoiled coastal embayment on the coast of California.
 The bay is largely bounded on the west by Point Reyes National Seashore.
 Adjacent communities include Point Reyes Station at the head of the bay, Inverness on the west, Marshall on the east, and Dillon Beach at the mouth of Tomales Bay.

-Camping on the beaches on the westside of Tomales Bay north of Tomales Bay State Park's northern boundary, if you have obtained a boat-in camping permit from the Bear Valley Visitor Center.
+Camping on the beaches on the westside of Tomales Bay north of Tomales Bay State Park's northern boundary, if you have reserved a boat-in camping permit.
 Even if you aren't camping, feel free to download our Tomales Bay Boat-in Camping Map (1,798 KB PDF), which shows the locations of some launch sites, beaches, and other useful landmarks to help you navigate around the bay.

 Please note: Pelican Point, Duck Island, and the east side of Hog Island are closed to the public year round to better protect nesting and roosting birds.